 I chose this bassinet for a specific reason.
-We had our first baby in a rocking bassinet and at my bedside in the beginning months of her life because she would wake up SO frequently and start to cry during the night.
+We had our first baby at my bedside in the beginning months of her life because she would wake up SO frequently and start to cry during the night.
 Like every 20 minutes.
 I was getting no sleep. (hard times here, people)

 I kept thinking that she was hungry so I’d try to feed her but she wouldn’t take it.
 She was still tired, just didn’t know how to sleep longer.
 So, instead of picking her up every 20 minutes to help her get back to sleep, I would roll over in bed when she would start to fuss and rock her gently in this rocking bassinet.
 She would pass out almost immediately helping her get her much-needed sleep to grow.
 (After a while I was able to replace my rocking with a noisemaker machine that soothed her to sleep instead of the movement.
 This might help you transition out of baby needing you to rock them back to sleep.)

 So, we got this rocking bassinet that also has legs that rotate to become stable when you’ve gotten past the rocking stage and you can just set the baby down and they sleep fine.
 Win-win in our parenting book.

 #5 K’tan or babywearing carrier for peaceful outings